yolken/yolken-blog/site/_posts/2021-02-15-non-optimal-engineer-personas.md

 ---
 layout: post
-title:  "Pathological engineer personas"
+title:  "Non-optimal engineer personas"
 date:   2021-02-15 14:15:00 -0700
 categories: general tech
 excerpt: |
     Software engineers are an interesting bunch.
-While quirks are fine, and I have a few myself, there are certain traits I've encountered that are genuinely annoying and counterproductive to my team's work.
+While quirks are fine, and I have a few myself, there are certain traits I've encountered that are genuinely counterproductive to my team's work.
 In this post, I want to explain what these are and how I try to deal with people who exhibit them.
 ---

 Software engineers are an interesting bunch.
 Over the course of my career thus far,